 Our attorney-led research staff searches for lawyers who have attained certain honors, results or credentials, which indicate a high degree of peer recognition or professional competence.
 For example, certification as a specialist in a particular area of practice, or admission to prestigious colleges or academies, e.g., The American College of Trial Lawyers.
 The staff identifies these credentials by reviewing a proprietary list of database and online sources, including national and local legal trade publications.

-Most of the lawyers we identify in this process have also been nominated by their peers.
-Occasionally, however, we find outstanding lawyers who have been overlooked in the nomination process.
+During the research process, we discover outstanding lawyers who have been overlooked in the nomination process.
 These may include: lawyers with national litigation practices who rarely appear in the courts of their home jurisdiction; lawyers in smaller firms or from smaller communities; and lawyers practicing in less visible or highly specialized practice areas.

-Throughout the year, readers, clients and attorneys who are not eligible to formally nominate (that is, actively licensed to practice in the same state as the nominee) send us names of lawyers we should consider for inclusion.
+Throughout the year, readers, clients, marketing directors and attorneys who are not eligible to formally nominate (that is, actively licensed to practice in the same state as the nominee) send us names of lawyers we should consider for inclusion.
 Though no points are awarded, we add these lawyers to the candidate pool for further research and evaluation.

 These indicators are not treated equally; some have a higher maximum point value than others.

-In this step, also known as the "blue ribbon review," candidates are grouped according to their primary areas of practice.
+The third step of the selection process is peer evaluation by practice area, also known as the “blue ribbon review.”
 The candidates in each practice area with the highest point totals from steps one and two above are asked to serve on a blue ribbon panel.
-The panelists are then provided a list of candidates from their practice areas to review, rating them on a scale of one to ten.
+The panelists are then provided a list of candidates from their practice areas to review, rating them on a scale of one to five.

 Candidates are grouped into four firm-size categories.
 Those with the highest point totals from each category are selected.
-This means solo and small firm lawyers are compared with other solo and small firm attorneys, and large firm lawyers compete with other large firm lawyers.
+This means solo and small firm lawyers are compared with other solo and small firm lawyers, and large firm lawyers are compared with other large firm lawyers.
 Five percent of the total lawyers in the state are selected for inclusion in Super Lawyers.

 The research staff checks each candidate's standing with the local licensing authority.
 Each candidate is asked to aver that they have never been subject to disciplinary or criminal proceedings.

 Final Internet searches are performed on each candidate to ensure there are no outstanding matters that would reflect adversely on the lawyer.
-We also contact each lawyer to ensure accuracy of all published information.
+We also contact each lawyer to ensure accuracy of all published information - all selected attorneys are required to verify their practice area and contact information at My.SuperLawyers.com in order to be listed in their state's print publication(s).
+Only those who data verify will be listed in print.

 Super Lawyers Selection Process Blessed by Courts and Bar Associations Across the United States